- As a retiree, where should you invest to make the most?

 Those having a medium risk appetite can invest the lump sum in an equity-oriented hybrid fund that keeps the money in both equity and debt instruments.

-But Which Equity Funds Should You Invest in as There are Many?
+But Which Equity Funds Should You Invest in?

 Choosing from a wide range of equity mutual fund schemes can be difficult.
 But if you keep your selection principles better, you can choose a very good scheme.
 Just do the research online and find out the funds that have given good returns consistently over time.
 See the kind of rating they have been assigned from mutual fund research houses.